PennyWieser/PySulfSat/docs/index.rst

 ..
-PySCSS documentation master file, created by sphinx-quickstart on July 21
+PySulfSat documentation master file, created by sphinx-quickstart on July 21
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.